8th - 11th July 2021

 Together with Centro Regionale Gestione Rischio Clinico e Sicurezza del Paziente (GRC) and the Italian Network for Safety in Healthcare, ISQua is delighted to host our next Conference in Florence, Italy.

-Registration for the Florence conference is open now!
+Registration for the Virtual Conference will open soon!

 ISQua Membership Values & Benefits